How to Qualify for Licensure

 - Submit the required application and fees.

-Applicants who are applying for their first educator license in Elementary Education or Social Studies Composite are required to pass The Praxis Series® tests for their certification area.
+Applicants who are applying for their first educator license in Elementary Education or Social Studies Composite are required to pass the Praxis® tests for their certification area.

 For comprehensive information on requirements for obtaining initial licensure, applicants can access the Wyoming Professional Teaching Standards Board.